Xnot/userscripts/README.md

+# ARCHIVED
+This repository was targeted at the old (v3) MangaDex and is now unmaintained.
+If you want similar tools that work with the current version of MangaDex, see my [other repo](https://github.com/Xnot/mangadex-mass-uploader).

 # MangaDex Mass Uploader
 Adds a mass uploading form to the upload page in [MangaDex](mangadex.com), which allows uploading multiple chapters sequentially by inputting values in each line.
 <br />Only frequently tested on Chromium with Tampermonkey.